-- (1) The presence/absence of each file (system data, ladder, APLC data and custom data (for M80V Series only)) for the transfer destination is not checked when the restoration is executed. - (2) During a restoration, all system data, ladders, APLC data and custom data files are overwritten. - (3) In the following cases, an error message will display and the restoration will not be executed. - · During the automatic operation - · One of the data protection key 1, 2 and 3 is valid. - The NC serial number does not match the manufacturing number of the backup data. - The "System data" file does not exist in the transfer source. - The ladder larger than 256 KB is stored and all backup is executed when the large-capacity PLC specification is valid, and then the specification is switched to invalid. - (4) APLC data can be restored only if the APLC release specification is valid. - (5) If smart safety observation is enabled, the safety password must be entered before starting.

-If the safety password is not entered, the safety parameters and the safety ladders are cannot be restored.
-Operate from the procedure (3) when the smart safety observation is invalid.
+- (1) For restorations, the destination system is not checked to see whether each file (system data, ladder and APLC data) is present. - (2) During a restoration, all system data, ladders, APLC data, custom data and NCAID data files are overwritten. - (3) In the following cases, an error message will display and the restoration will not be executed. - · During the automatic operation - One of the data protection key 1, 2 and 3 is valid. - The NC serial number does not match the manufacturing number of the backup data. - The "System data" file does not exist in the transfer source. - The ladder larger than 256 KB is stored and all backup is executed when the large-capacity PLC specification is valid, and then the specification is switched to invalid. - (4) APLC data can be restored only if the APLC release specification is valid. - (5) Motion control release file can be restored only when the motion control release specification is valid. - (6) The machine tool builder macro file is also restored only when the "machine tool builder macro memory capacity (512 KB/800 programs)" or "machine tool builder macro memory capacity (1024 KB/1000 programs)" specification is valid. - (7) If smart safety observation is enabled, the safety password must be entered before starting.
+If the safety password is not entered, the safety parameters and the safety ladders cannot be restored.
+Skip the procedure (2) when the smart safety observation is invalid. - (8) To restore the NCAID data when the Windows security function is valid, [Scty. update] needs to be set before the restoration.
+When [Scty. update] is not set, the restored NCAID application does not work.
+When the Windows security function is invalid, the procedure (3) is not required.